CUNYTechPrep/week-03-projects/README.md

 - Display all states where the city was found in the API
 - Group received zip codes by state
+- Display city details for each Zip code

 > Note: these will require additional fetch call to the API.
+Feel free to use your own CSS styles and to add any additional features you want.